liux120/ECE202_WASM/README.md

     **There are some Hello-World tutorials:**

     Running a [funcition](https://medium.com/@dai_shi/my-first-webassembly-trial-with-node-js-only-a9281641e9ed) on Raspberry Pi which is written in .WAT and compiled into .WASM with "npx wat2wasm".
+It runs in non-web setting using Node.js.

+    [Run WAST](https://gist.github.com/kanaka/3c9caf38bc4da2ecec38f41ba24b77df) is also an example on running WASM using Node.js without browser.

     Run WASM with a [html code](https://medium.com/@BenedekGagyi/the-simplest-way-to-get-started-with-webassembly-1f92f6f90d24) gives the way to run WASM in browser.